3lueLightning/elections_monitoring/README.md

     2. Control for hallucinations automatically and allow for human validation.
     3.  *Entry point*: `elections/main/2_sentiment_analysis.ipynb`
 3.	**Presenting the results**:
-    1. Create analysis and charts.
+    1. Create analysis and charts:
+        1. can show overall sentiment of politicican
+        2. ridge plot (kind of kernel density estimate) of the scores of each quote associated to a politician
+        3. show the evolution of the politicians score (smoothed version ready)
     2. Create a streamlit site.
     3.  *Entry point*: under construction